caitroufa/eml_id_randomforest/README.md

 Like precision, recall is higher for the no EML class compared to the EML class, although the difference in performance between the two classes is smaller.
 For the no EML class, recall is 0.98, with the model correctly identifying 1,809,529 of the 1,845,773 instances of the no EML label in the dataset.
 Recall for the EML class is 0.86, since the model correctly labeled 19,207 of the 22,411 EMLs in the testing dataset.

-The F1 score considers both precision and recall and is often used for classification problems, particularly when the classes are imbalanced (Freiesleben and Molnar).
+The F1 score considers both precision and recall and is often used for classification problems, particularly when the classes are imbalanced (Freiesleben and Molnar 2024).
 The F1 score of 0.49 indicates poor performance for the EML class, which has reasonably high recall but low precision.
 The F1 score for the no EML class is 0.99, since both precision and recall are very high.
 These results indicate that despite the high accuracy, the model requires adjustments in order to be considered an effective classifier.
 Of the performance metrics examined, precision and recall are much more appropriate than accuracy for describing the model performance, since they are not biased by the very large number of true negatives in the dataset.

 Feature importance ranks the model features in terms of how heavily each influences the model’s predictions.
 Of the 49 features in the model, 2-5 km lapse rate and 700-500 mb lapse rate are by far the most important, followed by MUCIN, 700 mb temperature, SBCIN, and MUCAPE (Fig. 8).
 The predictors that are most important to the model make logical sense, as EMLs are defined as layers of steep mid-level lapse rates that typically have a capping inversion, generally indicated by 700 mb temperature and CIN.
 Additionally, due to the capping inversion, EMLs often have greater CAPE than non EML vertical profiles.
 The least important feature to the model was hour, which was initially a bit surprising considering spring EML frequencies do vary throughout the day (Andrews et al. 2024).
-However, using 6-hourly data, the diurnal differences may be less noticeable.
-Furthermore, while the hour feature may indicate slightly different frequencies of EMLs and non EMLs throughout the day, it likely does not help meaningfully distinguish EML from non EML vertical profiles.
+However, while the hour feature may indicate slightly different frequencies of EMLs and non EMLs, it does not help to physically distinguish EML from non EML vertical profiles.
 Other features indicated as relatively unimportant to the model are 925 mb relative humidity and potential temperature, surface temperature, and 0-3 km SRH.
 It is not surprising that these features are less important than many others.
 There is likely a wide range of values for these variables, with little separation in their distributions between the EML and no EML classes.

 ![feature importance](images/figure_8_feature_importance.png)
 > Figure 8.
 Feature importances in descending order for the random forest classifier with higher importance indicated by a higher importance score.